How to light product photography and take high-quality photos of items you make to sell.

-There are countless techniques you can use to create beautiful effects with your lighting.
+There are countless techniques you can use to create beautiful lighting effects.

-A simple product photography lighting setup consists of two or three primary components:
+A simple photography lighting setup consists of two or three primary components:

-When you're setting up lighting for product photography, you're simply arranging these two or three components in specific ways to create a desired effect.
+When you're setting up lighting for product photography, you're just arranging these two or three components in specific ways to create a desired effect.

-You can light your product photography with natural light or artificial light.
+You can light your photography with natural or artificial light.

 Avoid using both types of light at the same time to light the same photo.
 For example, don't set up to photograph your products in front of a window and then add an artificial light source into the mix.

-You can use more than once source of light without complicating the situation as long as they are they same type of light.
-For example, if you're using artificial light, you can use two or more lights to light your photo.
+You can use more than once source of light without complicating the situation.
+Just make sure they are the same type of light.
+For example, if you're using artificial light, you can use two or more lights in your setup.

-Natural light — sunlight — is an excellent option for product photography.
-It's free, and once you know some basics, natural light is easy to for a beginner photographer to work with.
+Natural lighting is an excellent option for product photography.
+It is free, and once you know some basics, (which we'll get to soon) sunlight is easy for a beginner photographer to work with.

 There is a dizzying array of lighting equipment for product photography.
 You could easily get lost down a rabbit hole researching this topic.

 Continuous lighting is exactly what it sounds like — light that is continuously on.
-This is in contrast to the other types of lights you may come across, such as strobes or speedlights, which provide a flash of light when you take a photo.
+This is in contrast to the other types of lights you may come across, such as strobe lighting or speedlights, which provide a flash of light when you take a photo.

-Continuous lighting is an excellent choice for beginner product photographers.
+Continuous lighting is an excellent choice for beginner photographers.

-Since this type of light is always on, you can see the effect your lighting has on your scene.
+Since continuous lighting is always on, you can see the effect it has on your scene.
 As you adjust your setup, you'll see and learn how shadows change when you move a light source or add a reflector.

 Continuous lighting for product photography can be easy on your budget, too.
 In fact, Heidi Adnum, author of The Crafter's Guide to Taking Great Photos says,